 Since 2017, The Hunger Project Ethiopia and WeForest have been working together to fight erosion in the area.
 WeForest is an organisation that empowers communities to sustainably advance and implement lasting solutions to restore forest landscapes.

-“WeForest has a lot of expertise about forest planting and forest management.
+“WeForest has a lot of expertise in forest planting and forest management.
 The Hunger Project is strong in engaging and mobilising the community.
-This is desperately needed, because we need action from our village partners in the area.
+This is desperately needed because we need action from our village partners in the area.
 It is ultimately in the interest of the people themselves that erosion is tackled, and we want to achieve that together,” he says.

 Our village partners in Machakel play a crucial role in the collaboration, contributing with: